Building Durable Skills In Education

 Durable skills vs. perishable skills

 Formerly known as “soft skills” and “hard skills” - upskilling programs have moved towards new identifiers to explain the types of skills employers are looking for in modern job markets.
 These skills are now identified as durable (formerly soft) or perishable (formerly hard) skills.
+It is important to build a variety of skill sets to prepare students for the workforce in the every-changing corporate landscape.

 What are durable skills?

 Durable skills are considered highly transferable as they are skills that can be used and implemented regardless of the organization or industry an individual works within.
+These strengths allow people to learn new job functions and move into different departments, transforming employees into long-term investments.
+People with strong durable skills are more easily adaptable throughout their careers.

 What are perishable skills?